 Find contact information for all Mediaeval History staff on the School of History website.

 In addition to your studies in the School of History, optional academic support is available through practical study skills courses and workshops hosted within the University.

 The University’s student services team can help students with additional needs resulting from disabilities, long term medical conditions or learning disabilities.
 More information can be found on the students with disabilities webpage.

-Almost all of the modules in Mediaeval History are assessed by a combination of coursework and examination.
+During your Mediaeval History degree, you will be assessed by a combination of coursework and examinations.
 Coursework includes: